steakbankfinance/steakbank-contract/docs/TechnologyDocument.md

 ![img](./img/period.png)

-1. `Breathe Period`: BC will do some liquidation task at UTC 00:00, `StakingBNBAgent` will reject any users' operations in this period.
+1. `Breathe Period`: BC will do some liquidation task at UTC 00:00, `StakingBank` will reject any users' operations in this period.

 2. `Normal Period`: Users are fee to call methods: `stake`, `unstake`, `accelerateUnstakedMature`, `batchClaimUnstakedBNB` and `claimStakingReward`.

-3. `Snapshot Stake Period`: `StakingBNBAgent` will reject any users' operations in this period. `BCStakingProxy` will take a snapshot for stake amount of all users at the first height of this period.
+3. `Snapshot Stake Period`: `StakingBank` will reject any users' operations in this period. `BCStakingProxy` will take a snapshot for stake amount of all users at the first height of this period.
 Then, `BCStakingProxy` will do stake, unstake and restake(redelegate) to achieve better APY.

 ## Roadmap